ferreirasc/OSCP_study_guide/payloads/useful_tricks/README.md

 Execute your payload (now called "reverse.exe") using RCE and setup a listening with msf multi-handler.

-*Obs: Obviously, this method cannot works well due permission conditions and so on.
-This is out-of-scope... it's just a tricky! :-)*
+*Obs: Obviously, this method may not work well due to permission conditions and so on.
+This is out-of-scope... it's just a trick! :-)*

 #### 2. I need to transfer files (like my payloads) between VMs/hosts